 So, the king not only gave Haman the ability to act on the king's authority but now he is going to supply the money as well.
 The king didn't have any personal problem with the Jews as a people but was simply eliminating a potential threat to his control.

-Dispatches were sent by couriers to all the king's provinces with the order to destroy, kill and annihilate all the Jews - young and old, women and little children - on a single day, the thirteenth day of the twelfth month, the month of Adar, and to plunder their goods.
+Letters were sent by courier to all the royal provinces "to destroy, kill and exterminate all Jews, from young to old, including small children and women, on a specific day, the thirteenth day of the twelfth month, the month of Adar, and to seize their goods as plunder."

 Haman's plans are moving forward to kill all of the Jews as he is even telling them to kill the children.
 The hate is deep rooted and is the same hate that was demonstrated by Hitler in World War Two and is coming out of the leadership of Iran today.

-A copy of the text of the edict was to be issued as law in every province and made known to the people of every nationality so they would be ready for that day.
+A copy of the document to be issued as a decree in every province was to be publicly proclaimed to all the peoples, so that they would be ready for that day.

 Haman was determined to get maximum involvement of all people in his plan to kill the Jews.
 It was about eleven months between the time the secretaries were gathered to draft the law and the date for it to happen.
 Throughout the Bible, the number eleven is associated with chaos and disorder and that is what Haman had planned but it was disguised as a way of keeping order in the kingdom.
 We are told, in James 3, that this disorder does not come from God but is of Satan.
 Satan hates all of God's people and that is the root of all anti-semitism.

-Spurred on by the king's command, the couriers went out, and the edict was issued in the citadel of Susa.
-The king and Haman sat down to drink, but the city of Susa was bewildered.
+At the king's order the runners went out quickly, and the decree was issued in Shushan the capital.
+Then the king and Haman sat down for a drink together, but the city of Shushan was thrown into confusion.

 So the law went out to all of the lands as well as being posted in the capital city.
 Haman and the king celebrated but the common city people did not understand why the order was issued.
 Though it may seem like the darkest of times for God's people and that the enemies are rejoicing, we must know that God is at work behind the scenes and the celebration of the evil will end.
 God is still in control and that applies to our lives today as well.